 If you’re a car guy who loves the classic BMW straight-6 sound, you’ll prefer the deep, raspy, and raw sound of the M54 over the sound of the N52.
 If you like smoothness and refinement, the N52 is for you.

-M54 vs. N52 Efficiency and fuel consumption
+M54 vs. N52 Efficiency & Fuel Consumption

 Overall, the N52 has slightly more power and better fuel consumption than the M54, making it the more efficient engine out of the two.

-Due to a more modern design, the use of Valvetronic and Double-VANOS, the N52 consumes less fuel while also putting down more power than the M54.
+Due to a more modern design, and the use of Valvetronic and Double-VANOS, the N52 consumes less fuel while also putting down more power than the M54.
 It achieves slightly better MPG on average and is also able to get ~32 MPG on the highway at moderate speeds.
-The reduced fuel consumption is impressive considering the N52B30 can output almost 260 hp; this is more than an 11% increase in power compared to the M54B30.

 The N52 is more fuel efficient than the M54